 Spoiled for choice.
-If there is one thing we learned when driving through the Czech Republic, it’s that the country is so full of pretty towns that it’s hard to decide what to see first.
-Ultimately, we decided to base our 3-week itinerary around the country’s UNESCO sites, which is how Kromeriz became a destination.
+If there was one thing we learned during our Czech Republic road trip, it’s that the country is so full of pretty towns that it’s hard to choose where to go!

 The archbishop’s residence made Kromeriz a target for religious wars over the centuries.
 Its devastation in the 14th and 17th centuries prompted extensive rebuilding, most notably the picturesque Renaissance-era arcades that surround the city’s central town square.
 Sure, it’s pretty, but that was not what makes Kromeriz so attractive to visitors.